Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory/README.md

 ## 📝 arXiv Submission Statement

-This version (v4.5) unifies algebraic topology, derived categories, mirror symmetry, and functional analysis into a singular framework applicable to PDEs.
-It culminates in a constructive and structurally verifiable route to resolving the 3D Navier–Stokes global regularity problem.
+This version (v5.0) unifies algebraic topology, derived categories, mirror symmetry, arithmetic degeneration, and spectral PDE theory into a universal structure.
+It culminates in a constructive, verifiable, and AI-augmentable framework applicable to singularity exclusion and global resolution.

-We respectfully submit this framework for arXiv consideration under **math.AP** / **math.AT**.
+We respectfully submit this framework for arXiv consideration under **math.CT**, **math.AG**, or **math.AP**.
-We believe it serves both as a proof-level structure and as a prototype for generalized categorical PDE resolution frameworks.
+We believe it serves both as a proof-level structure and as a universal prototype for categorical singularity analysis.

 ---